Back to Learn

 Training vs. Using

 Training is when the model learns from data—this happened before you ever used it.
-OpenAI trained GPT on billions of web pages, books, and articles.
+OpenAI trained GPT-5 on massive datasets with enhanced reasoning training.

 Inference is when you actually use it—the model applies what it learned to answer your questions.
-The model isn't learning from your conversations (with some exceptions).
+GPT-5 also has memory, so it can remember context from previous conversations.

 Hallucinations

 Sometimes AI confidently generates false information.
 This is called a "hallucination."
-The AI doesn't know what's true—it just predicts plausible-sounding text.
-Always verify important facts.
+While GPT-5 significantly reduced hallucinations through advanced techniques, you should still verify important facts.

-• Gemini (Google) — Integrated with Google services
+• Gemini 3 (Google) — Ambient, agentic AI across Google products

 • Mistral — European open-source alternative